 The Model

-Because many diseases of high morbidity and mortality such as cardiovascular disease, diabetes, nervous disorders etc have been found to be linked to age, the authors of this paper found it important to understand the mechanisms behind age.
-In order to study the mechanisms associated with age, models with 1) short life cycles and high proliferation rates that are 2) easily genetically mutated that have 3) well studied genomes and functional characterization and 4) established methods for high throughput studies were used.
-The organism with these characteristics that is most commonly studied is Saccharomyces cerevisi, which has many genes that have orthologs in the human genome.
+Because many diseases of high morbidity and mortality such as cardiovascular disease, diabetes, nervous disorders etc have been found to be linked to aging, the authors of this paper argued that it is important to understand the mechanisms behind aging.
+In order to study the mechanisms associated with aging, models with 1) short life cycles and high proliferation rates that are 2) easily genetically mutated that have 3) well studied genomes and functional characterization and 4) established methods for high throughput studies were used.
+The organisms with these characteristics that is most commonly studied is Saccharomyces cerevisiae, which has many genes that have orthologs in the human genome.
 Its replicative lifespan is used to understand the lifespan of dividing cells of higher organisms while the chronological lifespan is used to study non-dividing cells of eukaryotes.

 Purpose of the Study